-There two types of transmission for spin bikes, the belt, and the chain.
+There are two types of transmission for spin bikes, the belt, and the chain.
 This indoor cycling trainer uses a durable poly-v belt which means unlike chain drive, you won’t have to worry about lubricating it, or about locked links.

 It’s also quieter and generates less vibration.
 So, in terms of noise generated by the drivetrain of the bike, it is safe to say that it’s almost completely silent.

-As for the gear ratio, for every turn of the belt ring, the flywheel turns 3 times which is very little compared to the current IC5 bike with 1:11 gear ratio.
+As for the gear ratio, for every turn of the belt ring, the flywheel turns 3 times which is very little compared to the current IC5 bike with a 1:11 gear ratio.